withastro/astro/packages/integrations/react/README.md

 ### Children parsing

-When you pass children into a React component from an Astro component you only see a single child on the React side:
+Children passed into a React component from an Astro component are parsed as plain strings, not React nodes.

+For example, the `<ReactComponent />` below will only receive a single child element:

 ```astro
 ---